Arkansas State Capitol: Architecture

 The exterior of the Capitol is made of limestone, which was quarried in Batesville, Arkansas.
 Though it was initially stipulated a total cost for the envisioned capitol would not to exceed $1 million, total construction cost eventually was $2.2 million (or $320 million in 2014 dollars).
-The front entrance doors are made of bronze, which are 10 feet (3 metres) tall, four inches (10 cm) thick and were purchased from Tiffany & Company in New York for $10,000.
+The front entrance doors are made of bronze (and have been referred to as Arkansans’ birthright), which are 10 feet (3 metres) tall, four inches (10 cm) thick and were purchased from Tiffany & Company in New York for $10,000.
 The cupola/dome is covered in 24 karat gold leaf.
 The government was formerly located in the Old State House.
 The structure also used Yule marble.

 Monuments and memorials

 The Arkansas State Capitol grounds has multiple monuments and memorials representing various parts of the state's past and present.
 They include the Arkansas Fallen Firefighters Memorial, Arkansas Medal of Honor Memorial, Bauxite and Granite Boulders, Confederate Soldiers Monument, Confederate War Prisoners Memorial, Law Enforcement Officers Memorial, Liberty Bell replica, "Little Rock Nine" Civil Rights Memorial, Memorial Fountain, Monument to Confederate Women, Vietnam Veterans Memorial and the controversial Ten Commandments Monument.

 The winning competition design was from 1896 for the planned Montana State Capitol in Helena by George R. Mann, became the model for the Arkansas State Capitol.